 - butter, margarine, lard

 - baked goods

 These items should never be disposed of into sink drains or toilets.
 They should be cooled, wiped and placed in your green bin.

 Storm drains are for rain and snow melt only.
-Dumping toxic chemicals such as those mentioned above, or even soapy water into the storm drain is prohibited by Halifax Water’s Rules and Regulations [PDF].
+Dumping toxic chemicals such as those mentioned above, or even soapy water into the storm drain is prohibited by the Halifax Water Regulations.

 If you witness someone pouring something down the storm drain, please call 902-420-9287 or email the Halifax Water Customer Care Centre immediately.